 Cooking Brussels Sprouts:

-A couple quick pro-tips.
-Try not to overcook the sprouts, and eat them as soon as they come of the stove if at all possible.
+My main quick pro-tip?
+Try not to overcook the sprouts, and eat them as soon as they come off the stove if at all possible.
 They're so great this way!

 Golden-Crusted Brussels Sprouts Recipe

 This is a great way to eat brussels sprouts: cut in half and cooked until deliciously tender inside and perfectly brown and crusted on the outside.
 Use brussels sprouts that are on the small size and tightly closed.
 You can finish these with many different types of cheese but I tend to go for Parmesan when the weather is good.
 I trade that in for heavier cheeses like gruyere or Gouda in colder weather.
 I finished them off with some toasted hazelnuts the other night - delicious!

 - 1 pound of small brussels sprouts